aiplanethub/5-week_Data_Science_Bootcamp/week-0/146-Pre-Work: Setting up environment to code first program in python.md

 # Write Your First Python Program

 Now you already know how to print 'Hello World!' in Python.
 Let's do a small exercise.
-Open your Jupyter Notebook or Colab Notebook or any other Python IDE.
+Open your Jupyter Notebook or Colab Notebook, or any other Python IDE.

 Write a Python program to print the given statement.

 "Hello, DPhi!
-Today I have executed my very first Python program.
+Today I executed my very first Python program.
 Thanks!"